dojo/docs/dojo/data/ItemFileReadStore.rst

             }
           }

-          //Callback for if the lookup fails.
-          function fetchFailed(error, request) {
+          // Callback for if the lookup fails. function fetchFailed(error, request) {
              console.log(error);
              alert("lookup failed.");
           }

-          //Fetch the data.
+          // Fetch the data.
           colorStore.fetch({onBegin: clearOldList, onItem: gotItem, onError: fetchFailed});
         }

-        //Link the click event of the button to driving the fetch. dojo.connect(button, "onClick", getItems);
+        // Link the click event of the button to driving the fetch. dojo.connect(button, "onClick", getItems);
       }
-      //Set the init function to run when dojo loading and page parsing has completed. dojo.ready(init);
+      // Set the init function to run when dojo loading and page parsing has completed. dojo.ready(init);
     </script>